alextran1357/bulldozer-price-prediction/README.md

 ## 4. Features

 Kaggle provides a data dictionary detailing all of the features of the dataset.
-You can view this data dictionary on Google Sheets: https://drive.google.com/file/d/173LluPuMat2OwQiUcKx8mBgsvlQ5w2qI/view?usp=sharing